blues/app-accelerators/23-freight-car-door-motion-and-location/README.md

 1. Assemble Notecard and Notecarrier as described [here](https://dev.blues.io/quickstart/notecard-quickstart/notecard-and-notecarrier-b).
 2. Plug the LiPo battery's JST cable into the Notecarrier port labeled "LIPO".
 3. Connect the micro USB cable from your development PC to the port on the Notecarrier.
-This is to both charge the LiPo battery and to configure the Notecard.
+This is to both charge the LiPo battery and configure the Notecard.

 ## Notecard Firmware